vala-lang/vala-docs/source/developer-guides/documentation/valadoc-guide/03-00-documentation-comment-markup/03-01-brief-description.rst

 Brief Description
 =================

-The brief description is used thoughout the entire documentation as a short summary for the symbol you're documenting.
+The brief description is used throughout the entire documentation as a short summary for the symbol you're documenting.

 Example
 -------